China wants to work with other countries to develop AI

-SHANGHAI - China is promoting artificial intelligence (AI) in an open environment and it seeks to work with other countries to develop the field, Chinese Vice-Premier Liu He told tech honchos in Shanghai on Monday (Sept 17).
+China is promoting artificial intelligence (AI) in an open environment and seeks to work with other countries to develop the field, Vice-Premier Liu He told technology honchos in Shanghai yesterday.

-It supports Chinese firms and research institutes to cooperate widely with their foreign counterparts and also welcomes countries to invest in China to tap its vast market of 1.4 billion people.
+It supports Chinese firms and research institutes in cooperating widely with their foreign counterparts, and welcomes countries to invest in China to tap its vast market of 1.4 billion people, he said.

 Mr Liu, who is also the Chinese point man for trade talks with the United States, said China wants to work with all countries "to cope with the double-edged sword brought by new technologies", especially in security, ethical and legal issues.